Padauk Wood vs Teak Wood | Uses, Advantages, and Disadvantages

 Padauk Wood

-Padauk wood is known for its durability, strength, and stability properties.
-Its properties make it a versatile wood, it is used for various purposes.
+Padauk wood is known for its durability, strength, and stability.
+These properties make it a versatile wood used for many purposes.

-Pterocarpus is a large, fast-growing, evergreen to deciduous tree, native to African and Asian origin (southern China, Japan, Myanmar, Cambodia, Thailand, Vietnam, Philippines, Malaysia, Papua New Guinea, and the western Pacific Islands).
+Pterocarpus is a large, fast-growing tree (evergreen to deciduous), native to Africa and Asia, including regions like China, Myanmar, Thailand, Vietnam, and the Philippines.

 Teak Wood

-There are many types of teak, some main species are as follows: Chinese teak, Brazilian teak, South American Teak, and more.
+There are many types of teak, such as Chinese teak, Brazilian teak, and South American teak.

-Tectona grandis is a large, fast-growing, deciduous tree, native to south and southeast Asia, mainly Bangladesh, India, Indonesia, Malaysia, Myanmar, Thailand, Sri Lanka, and Latin America.
+Tectona grandis is a large, fast-growing deciduous tree native to South and Southeast Asia, including India, Indonesia, Myanmar, and Sri Lanka.

 Padauk Wood vs Teak Wood